apichlkostner/CarND-Vehicle-Detection/README.md

 ## Spatial features

+As spatial features the image is resized from 64x64 pixels to 16x16 pixels and the values are taken as feature.
+This feature type didn't help much to have a better test set accuracy.

 ## Classifier
 The classifier choosen was a linear SVM.
 Since the feature vector is relatively large compared to the number of training samples the linear SVM should give a good result without overfitting.